-The Estelle and Daniel Maggin Department of Neurology at The Mount Sinai Medical Center is the oldest neurology department in the United States.
+The Estelle and Daniel Maggin Department of Neurology at The Mount Sinai Hospital is the oldest neurology department in the United States.
 Our inpatient neurology service opened in 1900 under the direction of Dr. Bernard Sachs, known for describing Tay-Sachs disease, and was the nation's first independent neurology service.
 Since then, the Department of Neurology has played a significant role in neurological research and treatment.
 This integrated approach is instrumental in our pursuit of improving outcomes in the treatment of Parkinson's disease, multiple sclerosis (MS), stroke, Alzheimer’s disease, and other neurological disorders.

-Comprising several of the nation's top programs in research and patient care, the Department of Neurology receives annual research grants totaling more than $30 million, and is led by some of the most prominent figures in American neurology.
+Comprising several of the nation's top programs in research and patient care, the Department of Neurology receives annual research grants totaling more than $15 million, and is led by some of the most prominent figures in American neurology.

 Neurology Centers and Programs

 The Center for Cognitive Health The Center for Cognitive Health provides state-of-the-art diagnosis and treatment for memory disorders, dementias, traumatic brain injury, and other cognitive disorders.
 Our multidisciplinary team of neurologists, psychiatrists, neuropsychiatrists, neuroscientists, neuropsychologists, and patient care managers bridge the brain-related specialties to provide individualized comprehensive care.
 Our center is also one of five NFL Neurological Centers designated nationwide.
 Retired NFL players, once approved by the League, are offered state-of-the-art neurological, psychiatric, neuroradiological, and neuropsychological evaluation.